1p22geo/schrodinger/README.md

 ### PROCEED WITH CAUTION
 ---

+(GIFs not included, too large for github)

 step_scatter.gif / .mp4 - a step gravity well, particle-in-a-box scenario

 hydrogen_ground.gif / .mp4 - a hydrogen atom in a ground state

+hydrogen_excited.gif / .mp4 - a hydrogen atom in a higher energy state